Frequently Asked Questions

 Yes, if the color you are interested is listed on our Shop Page then it means we have them in stock in our warehouse ready to ship.

-Orders are shipped nationwide from our warehouses in Salt Lake City, UT and Dallas, TX by UPS Ground.
-Orders placed before 10:00 am Mountain Standard time M-F will typically leave our warehouse the same day.
-Orders received after 10:00 am will leave our warehouse the next business day.
-Orders received on weekends or major holidays will go out the next business day.
+Orders are shipped nationwide from our warehouses in Utah and North Carolina by FedEx Ground.
+Orders placed before 9:30 am Mountain Standard time M-F will typically leave our warehouse the same day.
+Orders received after 9:30 am will leave our warehouse the next business day.
+Orders received on weekends or major holidays will go out in the next 1-2 business days.

-From these two locations UPS Ground can typically ship to the lower 48 from 2-3 business days.
+From these two locations FedEx Ground can typically ship to the lower 48 from 2-3 business days.

 We have a 30 day money back guarantee.
 You can return the MailCase for any reason.
-We refund the purchase price of the items you bought, but we don’t refund the cost of shipping items to you.
+We refund the purchase price of the items you bought.
 You are responsible for the shipping cost of returning items back to us.
-If you want to return the MailCase, please go to our Policies Page and follow the return instructions there.
+If you want to return the MailCase, please go to our contact us page and send us a message.

 PRODUCT